 Gratefully, a vivid awareness takes hold of me, "You must walk your path with greater integrity now, You do not stray, You pray, and you do not stop praying.
-But you might stop DOUBTING."
+But you must stop DOUBTING."

-I had thought, perhaps, I wouldn’t share the stories of discrimination and sexual harassment (as a female professional) ever.
+I had thought, perhaps, I wouldn’t share the stories of discrimination and sexual harassment as a female professional, ever.

 I loathe, that I am a statistic.

 I have suffered the gender wage gap, I have been the target of discrimination as a woman in the workplace, I have been stalked by my male boss.
-I have been involved in a sexual harassment case with a prestigious, and married, CEO.
+I have been involved in a sexual harassment case with a prestigious, powerful and married, CEO.

 The lawyers said mine was "The most egregious case of sexual harassment they had ever seen."
 The law firm took up an entire city block in downtown Bethesda.

-I haven't wanted to be yet another woman with a victim story.
+I haven't wanted to be, yet another woman with a victim story.

 I have never considered myself a victim.